 While a homeowner may feel there is little they can do about an existing roof, there are actually a number of roofing upgrades, aftermarket products, and steps that can be taken to upgrade a current roofing system to make it more wind resistant.

 In excessive winds, pressure is applied to various sides of a home and potentially can lift the entire roof system off of a house.
 When this occurs, there is no lateral stability to hold the walls up.
 This results in the walls generally falling outward, making it appear the home has exploded.
-There are several steps than can be taken to mitigate this problem including better securing the roofing system to the load-bearing walls and foundation.
-There are braces which can be added to a roof system including trusses to maintain its integrity.
-Hurricane straps and can be installed to secure the roof to load bearing sidewalls.
+There are several steps that can be taken to mitigate this problem including better securing the roofing system to the load-bearing walls and foundation.
+There are braces that can be added to a roof system including trusses to maintain its integrity.
+Hurricane straps and can be installed to secure the roof to load-bearing sidewalls.

 These systems will likely need to be upgraded/installed by a licensed contractor familiar with roofing codes in your particular area.

 A garage door is typically the largest moving part of an entire home.
 This creates some unique challenges in high wind situations.
 Generally speaking, garage doors are designed to move upward and downward, providing security and shelter for vehicles and other items stored in the area.
 Like most materials used in construction, under daily stress, garage doors may perform admirably and even enhance the appearance of a home.
 Under the stress of high winds, however, they can and do fail.
 This can cause a chain reaction of destruction and damage to a home, once wind and moisture are introduced to the area.